top of page

 Bakhan

-Plural of "garden"; a village near Mariwan on Mount Garan.
+Gardens; also linked to a village near Mariwan on Mount Garan.

 Balen / Belên

-Covenant, passion, or promise.
+Covenant, promise, passion, or devotion.

 Banê / Bano